oslc-op/refimpl/README.md

 In order to initialise resources in all reference implementation servers, use the client under `src/client-toolchain/src/main/kotlin/co/oslc/refimpl/client/Main.kt`

-> Run the client after Maven build using `java -jar client-toolchain/target/client-toolchain-0.0.1-SNAPSHOT-jar-with-dependencies.jar` command in case you don't wish to work with Kotlin code directly.
+> Run the client after Maven build using `java -jar client-toolchain/target/client-toolchain.jar` command in case you don't wish to work with Kotlin code directly.

 ## License

-The Refernce Implementation code and Lyo Designer model are licensed under the Apache License v2.0.
+The Reference Implementation code and Lyo Designer model are licensed under the Apache License v2.0.
 See the LICENSE file for the full text of the license.